Restoration and Managed Retreat of Pacifica State Beach

 The City of Pacifica, located in San Mateo County, California, has battled chronic flooding and coastal erosion for decades.
 In the past, the city employed structural stabilization techniques (e.g., armoring, channelization) as a buffer against these impacts but despite their use, the city remained at risk from flooding hazards and erosion.
 In 1982, a major flood from San Pedro Creek damaged more than 300 homes, one of which was eventually lost.
 Around the same time, critical infrastructure and oceanfront property at Pacifica/Linda Mar State Beach were being threatened by coastal erosion, which was believed to be accelerating as a result of shoreline armoring.

-In 1989, Philip Williams and Associates (PWA) developed a plan for local citizens to improve flood management and ecological benefits of San Pedro Creek.
-In 1990, the city partnered with PWA, the California Coastal Conservancy and the Pacifica Land Trust to work toward a managed retreat strategy for the beach.
+In 1989, Philip Williams and Associates (PWA, now part of ESA) developed a plan for local citizens to improve flood management and ecological benefits of San Pedro Creek.
+In 1990, the city partnered with PWA, the California Coastal Conservancy, and the Pacifica Land Trust to work toward a managed retreat strategy for the beach.
 The managed retreat strategy (i.e., the Pacifica State Beach Master Plan) called for the removal of vulnerable structures on the beach and the utilization of soft stabilization techniques to reduce flooding threats, preserve the beach, and improve steelhead habitat.

 The plan developed by PWA to improve flood management of San Pedro Creek included expanding and enhancing tidally influenced wetlands at the creek mouth and restoring eroding creek banks.
 It was funded by the Department of Water Resources Urban Streams Program and was later adopted and implemented by the Army Corps of Engineers.